-Mann is also the inventor of HDR (High Dynamic Range) Imaging (United States Patent 5828793).
-In this regard, Robertson etal write: "The first report of digitally combining multiple pictures of the same scene to improve dynamic range appears to be Mann." in "Estimation-theoretic approach to dynamic range enhancement using multiple exposures", JEI 12(2), p220, right column, line 26.
+He invented HDR (High Dynamic Range) Imaging (U. S. Pat.
+5828793).
+Robertson etal write: "The first report of digitally combining multiple pictures of the same scene to improve dynamic range appears to be Mann."
+(JEI 12(2), p220).

 He has been featured by news organizations including AP News, New York Times, LA-Times, Time, Newsweek, Fortune, WiReD, NBC, ABC, CNN, David Letterman (#6 on Letterman's Top Ten), CBC-TV, CBS, Scientific American, Scientific American Frontiers, Discovery Channel, Byte, Reuters, New Scientist, Rolling Stone, and BBC.
 His award winning documentary cyborglog ShootingBack, and the ideas from recent book "CYBORG: Digital Destiny and Human Possibility in the Age of the Wearable Computer" (Randomhouse Doubleday, 2001) inspired a 35mm feature length motion picture film about his life (http://wearcam.org/cyberman.htm), said, by P.O.V., to be Canada's most important film of the year.

 Mann coined the terms "Natural User Interface" (published 2001) and "Reality User Interface" to describe these new forms of human-computer interaction.